egordorichev/BurningKnight/item_ideas.md

 * active key, allows to open 1 thing for 2 charge?
 * guns that gives you fetus effect and epic fetus
 * mama key and bomb, infinite resources for the floor (consumables, small chance to replace any key or bomb)

+* ring of thorns. +1 hp each 10 kills. -1 hp when picking up item
+* ring of shadows. decreased vision. items, mobs and npcs appear as black shadows. free shop deals?
+* glass jaw. x2 damage. player is instakill
+* +1 dmg, mobs appear as shadows
+* unknown ring: random ring effect
+* ring of pain: deals dmg to all enemies in room when player takes dmg, also deals 1 dmg to player on pickup
+* soldering-iron: hitting frozen enemy insta kills it. gives a small chance for fire bullets
+* ring of becoming: player is instakill, but he gets some bonus
+* heals 1 heart upon descending to next lvl
+* gives 1 free purchase from the shop